 The New England Revolution has three boys’ youth teams that represent the New England Revolution and compete on a national stage: Under-18s, Under-16s and Under-14s.

 All three teams play in the U.S. Soccer Development Academy.

-The Revolution’s Youth Teams, which the U.S. Soccer Federation rated among the nation’s top eight youth programs last year, is the only fully-funded youth soccer program in New England.
+The Revolution Academy is the only fully-funded youth soccer program in New England.
 Qualified and talented players are accepted into the program without regard to their financial situation.

 All players’ needs and expenses related to soccer activities – training, facilities, equipment, uniforms, travel associated with competitions – are provided by the Revolution at no cost to the players or their families.

 Revolution youth players are afforded unique playing opportunities not available to players at other regional clubs.
-Top performers have the opportunity to train with the Revolution first team during school breaks, and also are eligible to be called up to play against professionals in the MLS Reserve League alongside first-team players.
+Top performers have the opportunity to train with the Revolution first team during school breaks, and even travel and participate in the first team’s preseason activities.

-Additionally, the Revolution’s Youth Teams receive invitations to play internationally, and most recently competed in the prestigious 2012 Future Champions Guateng tournament in Johannesburg, South Africa, where the team earned a sixth-place finish – the highest finish by an American club in tournament history.
+Additionally, the Revolution Academy teams receive invitations to play internationally.
+In 2012, the Revs took part in the prestigious Future Champions Guateng tournament in Johannesburg, South Africa, where the team earned a sixth-place finish – the highest finish by an American club in tournament history.

-The top Revolution Youth players also have the opportunity to eventually join the Revolution first team without going through the MLS SuperDraft process.
+The top Revolution Academy players also have the opportunity to eventually join the Revolution first team without going through the MLS SuperDraft process.

 In 2006, Major League Soccer announced an initiative that created a “Homegrown Protected List” for each team.
-Clubs can retain the professional rights of players developed within its youth academy so they can sign them directly from their youth programs, or after the players end their collegiate careers.
+Clubs can retain the professional rights of players developed within its academy so they can sign them directly from their youth programs, or after the players end their collegiate careers.
 Current Revolution players Diego Fagundez and Zachary Herivaux joined the Revs’ first team directly from the Revolution Academy, while Scott Caldwell, who was the Under-18s’ first-ever captain, signed after a four-year college career at Akron University.